boustrophedon/boustrophedon.github.io/pelican/posts/okrs_and_tdd.md

 Tags: OKRs, TDD, project management, book review
 Date: 2018-06-18
 Slug: okrs-are-tdd
 Summary: I've been reading "Measure What Matters" by John Doerr, which is about OKRs and how to use them, and realized while reading the book that OKRs are similar to TDD.
-Also, there's a rant about how YouTube doesn't know what it's doing.
+Status: draft

 # Overview